fuxingloh/multi-labeler/README.md

 ## Configuration

-Once you’ve added multi-labeler to your repository, it must be enabled by adding a `.github/labeler.yml` configuration file to the repository.
-If you want to use a configuration file shared across multiple repositories, you can set the `config-repo` input to point to a different repository.
+Once you’ve added fuxingloh/multi-labeler to your repository, it must be enabled by adding a `.github/labeler.yml` configuration file to the repository.
+If you want to use a configuration file shared across multiple repositories, you can set the`config-repo` input to point to a different repository.
 However, make sure to set a `github-token` that has permissions to access the provided repository, as the default `GITHUB_TOKEN` only has access to the repository the action is running in.

 ## Matchers